 |MG 309 Management of Organizations||3|

-All of the following courses must be completed with a grade of C or higher.
+Engineering majors may choose this minor.
+All courses must be completed with a grade of C or higher.

 |Architectural Design I||5|